hltfbk/E3C-Corpus/README.md

 ## Release Schedule and Distribution

-All releases are available from the [ELG catalog](https://live.european-language-grid.eu/catalogue)
+All the releases of the corpus are available from the [European Language Grid catalog](https://live.european-language-grid.eu/catalogue)

 **v1.1.0**